Disney Insider Tips

 Use Lightning Lane Strategically

 You do not need every ride.
+Focus on:

 • 2–3 must-do rides per park